Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: On the nature of the semilocalized eigenstates

-Interestingly, when increasing further the disorder strength, we observe in Fig.~\ref{fig:Level spacing} a rise of the average level spacing ratio, which corresponds to the semilocalization and hybridization of the dark states, as discussed in the main text.
-The ratio ${\langle \tilde{r}_n \rangle}$ thus takes values between ${\langle \tilde{r}_n \rangle}^\mathrm{PE}$ and ${\langle \tilde{r}_n \rangle}=1/2$, which corresponds to semi-Poissonian statistics \cite{Bogomolny1999,Atas2013_2}.
-Such behavior is in line with Ref.~\cite{Dubail22} where Dubail \textit{et al.}, who have unveiled semilocalized states in a disordered Tavis-Cummings model \cite{Botzung2020}, found that without any dipolar coupling, the statistics of theses states range from Poissonian to very close to semi-Poissonian, even at the thermodynamic limit.
-Remarkably, however, in our model we observe that increasing the size of the system leads the rise of the average level spacing ratio at large disorder to be flattened, so that the ratio converges to the Poisson value even at large disorder strength, as visible for the case of $\mathcal{N}=5000$ displayed by a black solid line in Fig.~\ref{fig:Level spacing}.
+Remarkably, however, in our multimode model we observe that increasing the size of the system leads the rise of the average level spacing ratio at large disorder to be flattened, so that the ratio converges to the Poisson value even at large disorder strength, as visible for the case of $\mathcal{N}=5000$ displayed by a black solid line in Fig.~\ref{fig:Level spacing}.
 Hence, for larger systems, a larger disorder strength is required to push the semilocalized states away from a Poisson statistics.
-Since in our model the disorder strength $W/\omega_0$ has an upper bound in order to avoid negative eigenfrequencies, this suggests that with the parameters chosen here, namely $d/a=4$ and $L_x/a=12$, such semilocalized states would just follow a Poisson statistics at the thermodynamic limit $\mathcal{N}\rightarrow\infty$, as usual localized states.
+This suggests that for a fixed, finite disorder strength $W/\omega_0$ with the parameters chosen here, namely $d/a=4$ and $L_x/a=12$, the semilocalized states in our model would just follow a Poisson statistics at the thermodynamic limit $\mathcal{N}\rightarrow\infty$, as usual localized states.

-Moreover, it has also been shown in Ref.~\cite{Dubail22} that in a single-mode model, the semilocalized states are multifractal, sharing properties with the states at the critical point of an Anderson transition, a result which is in agreement with the semi-Poissonian statistics that is also associated with the statistics at the latter critical point.
-Here, such multifractality can be quantitatively seen through the intermediate value of the PR, being independent of the system size but not equal to $1$, or through the localization in multiple nonadjacent sites of the states, as visible in Figs.~\ref{fig:Probability density for different disorder}(c), \ref{fig:Probability density for different disorder}(f), and \ref{fig:Probability density for different disorder}(g).
-A proper analysis of the possible multifractality of the semilocalized states in our model, including a scaling with the system size, could clarify such ambiguity on the precise nature of the latter states.
-It is however outside of the scope of this paper.